nhsconnect/FHIR-NOO-API/pages/foundations/foundations_use_case_get_the_fhir_conformance_profile.md

 summary: "Use case for getting the FHIR server's capability statement profile."
 ---

 {% include important.html content="The capabilityStatement is out of scope for NDOP API.
-It is the responsibility of the service provider to establish a capabilityStatement for a FHIR endpoint that." %}
+It is the responsibility of the service provider to establish a capabilityStatement for a FHIR endpoint that supports NDOP." %}

 #### FHIR Capability Statement Request ####